stefanvuckovic/clojureproject/README.md

 [IMDB]( http://www.imdb.com/ ) site is used for downloading movie reviews to be used for computing recommendations.
 Since there is no corresponding API available, data is downloaded directly from the IMDB pages.
 IMDB Code is used for integration of existing data and downloaded reviews.

 #3.
 Recommendation algorithm
-For recommendation purposes, content based recommendation is chosen and movie attributes were used for computing similarities.
+For recommendation purposes, content based recommendation is chosen where movie attributes were used for computing similarities.
 Vector Space Model approach is used for calculating similarities between movies.
 Vector Space Model represents text document as vectors of identifiers, in this specific case, these vectors are vectors of terms.
 Each dimension in a vector corresponds to a separate term.
 For every term in a document vector, there is a value assigned.
 These values (term weights) can be computed in several ways and approach that is chosen here is TF-IDF method.

 In first iteration, just movie description is used for computing.